PNR data are unverified information provided by passengers and collected by air carriers to enable the reservation and check-in processes.

 It defines the responsibilities of EU countries regarding the collection of PNR data, requiring them to:

-The rules apply to flights arriving from third countries to the EU countries, but EU countries can decide to apply them to flights departing from or arriving to another EU country (intra-EU flights).
+The rules apply to flights arriving from third countries to the EU countries, but EU countries can decide to apply them to flights departing from or arriving to another EU country (intra-EU flights, as amended).

 The European Commission also put in place the appropriate framework for connectivity between air carriers and EU countries in an implementing decision (2017) on the data formats and common protocol, which will be reviewed in 2021.